 Different Types of Background Checks

-There are various types of information contained in a background check, and depending on the reason you have one done, the contents may change.
+There are various types of public information contained in a background check, and depending on the reason you have one done, the contents may change.

 If you apply for a job in the financial district, your potential employer may look closer at your credit history and any criminal records rather than other details.
 If you volunteer to drive a bus, your driving record will come into play.